-The This Is Us community (TIUC) is our dedicated and safe online space for estranged and care-experienced HE students and recent graduates in the UK to connect, share info, arrange meet-ups and more!
-It’s free, national, and open to all ages & years of study.
+Join our place for estranged and care-experienced HE students and recent graduates in the UK to connect, share info, arrange meet-ups and more!
+You can do things in person or connect online.
+Within our community, we have an online social network that is free, national, and open to all ages & years of study.

 You simply have to be a self-identifying care-experienced or estranged HE student to join the space.
 We don’t go by student finance definitions and we welcome all kinds care-experience: residential care, LA care leavers, supervision orders, kinship care, adoptees, etc. If you are studying in any kind of Higher Education (HE) and fancy joining us, we’d love to have you join us.